k134n/MAST5112/README.md

 Incorporating Items: A new feature was implemented, allowing the chef to enter the names of new menu items in a text input field.
 A button was added to enable the chef to delete a menu item from the list.

-Changes relating to refactoring.
+Refactoring.

-Division of responsibilities:
+Splitting of apps:

 Transferred the feature of adding menu items from the HomeScreen to a new screen named AddMenuScreen.
 The new task for the HomeScreen is to show the entire menu and the average price only.
-This division enhances the application's modularity and simplifies future maintenance.
+This split enhances the application's flexibility and simplifies maintenance.

-Rewritten the code into separate files:
+Rewrote the code into separate files:

-Divide the app into different sections: HomeScreen and AddMenuScreen.
-Every part has a distinct duty, minimizing messiness in individual files.
+Divided the app into different sections: HomeScreen, FilteringMenuScreen, and AddMenuScreen.
+Every part has an important duty, minimising messiness in individual files.
 The functionality for adding and removing menu items was implemented in the AddMenuScreen component.
 State Management that has been rearranged or restructured.
 Employed the useState hook to handle the list of menu items and the input text for adding a new menu item.
 Divided the management of the menu items and input field in order to enhance clarity and control.

-Basic Component Design:
+Component Design:

-Simplified by consolidating connected functions into fewer, more concise parts.
+Simplified by merging connected functions into fewer, more concise parts.
 Improved the code to be easier to read and manage.
+Created a separate stylesheet instead of inline styling.

 Improvements made to buttons and styles.
 Corrected any unused styles and confirmed that all buttons had uniform styling.
 Increased margin and padding on buttons to enhance UI display.

-Techniques for finding your way:
+Navigation:

 Resolved problems with navigation from HomeScreen to AddMenuScreen.
 Implemented a feature on the AddMenuScreen that enables users to easily navigate back to the home screen by clicking on the Go Back button.